 Conclusion

 Any of these JavaScript techniques, the slice() method, Array.from(), a filter method, can transfer an array to a new one.
-When we use equals operator, it makes a copy of the original array’s references, rather than a new copy of the array itself.
+Using the equals operator makes a copy of the original array’s references rather than a new copy of the array itself.